grossm90/notes/Game Design/Game Design 1/Lessons/Q1/Development Lesson 4 - Pong.md

 ## What is Pong?

 Pong is a two player game with similar rules to tennis.
-Each player controls a rectangular paddle that can move up and down, and a ball moves around the screen.
+Each player controls a rectangular paddle that can move up and down, while a ball moves around the screen.
 Each player's goal is to prevent the ball from making it past their paddle; scoring the other player a point.

 ## Why Make Pong?

-Pong is a great next step for us as it will build on what we know about drawing shapes to the screen, controlling the player character with the arrow keys and keeping score.
-We'll be able to now get something to move in two dimensions, and we'll create a slightly smarter enemy than the UFOs that moved randomly..
+Pong is a great next step for us as it will build on what we know about drawing shapes to the screen, controlling the player character with the arrow keys, and keeping score.
+We'll now be able to get something to move in two dimensions, and we'll create a slightly smarter enemy than the UFOs that moved randomly.

 ## What will this Game Teach Me?

 The new game mechanics we will learn with this lesson are:

+-   Keeping an object from leaving the screen
 -   Moving an object on two-axes
--   Keeping an object from leaving the screen
 -   Axis-Aligned Bounding-Box (AABB) Collision
--   How to get an enemy to chase an object
+-   How to get an NPC to chase an object

 ## Let's Get Started